 It’s been over six years since Oliver Doerell and Roger Döring released their 2006 album, Vertigo II as Dictaphone.
 And to tell you the truth, I’m still playing their 2002 debut, m.=addiction.
-Both of these, along with the 2004 Nacht EP are part of my dearly treasured catalog collection from City Centre Offices.
-In fact, I have almost every album from this Berlin based label, including Doerell’s collaboration with Stephan Wöhrmann on their Swod project, with all installments of the trilogy: Gehen (2004), Sekunden (2007), and Drei (2011).
+Both of these, along with the 2004 Nacht EP are part of my dearly treasured catalogue collection from City Centre Offices.
+In fact, I have almost every album from this Berlin based label, including Doerell’s collaboration with Stephan Wöhrmann on their Swod project, with all instalments of the trilogy: Gehen (2004), Sekunden (2007), and Drei (2011).
 So you could definitely say that I was pleasantly surprised when I saw a new release from Dictaphone.
 And more importantly, this new album is released by Sonic Pieces – another Berlin based purveyor of hand-made media featuring recordings by Erik K Skodvin, Nils Frahm, Dustin O’Halloran, Ryan Teague, Greg Haines, Simon Scott and many others!

 Once again we find Döring on clarinet and saxophone, while multi-instrumentalist Doerell picks up guitar, piano, electronics, and what I think is an upright bass.
 To enhance Dictaphone’s staple of smokey, jazzy compositions, drenched in cinematic melancholia, and lightly sprinkled with glitchy circuit chirps, the duo invites Alexander Stolze to play the violin.
 If the immediate thoughts of m.=addiction evoke the groovy rhythms and wheezy scratches of Sonne Free, forever implanted in your mind, then so will the melody of The Conversation, once you think of Poems From A Rooftop.
-From the very first track you will realize that this is the album that should be slowly sipped out of a hand-warmed glass on a chilly afternoon.
+From the very first track you will realise that this is the album that should be slowly sipped out of a hand-warmed glass on a chilly afternoon.
 This is the album to fall in love with over many evenings, each subsequent rotation capturing another moment of time to be recalled in the future.
 This is the album of the distant past, when in 2022 you will play it again and silently sigh for the life of your present.

 The title ‘Poems From a Rooftop’ comes from Iran’s ‘green revolution’, where people were so afraid to go out on the street that they emerged on their own rooftops to protest the stifling regime. […] It seems as if ‘Poems from a rooftop’ catches a point in the band’s career where they appear perfectly at ease with their sound, and able to distil the jazz, subtle electronics and haunting ambience of their previous records into one deftly coherent whole.